732911129/samples/strikingly-hangman/README.md

 The progress tracking README for my creation for the Strikingly Hangman programming test.

+## improvement notes

+- Getting solid results.
+However the numbers seem off.
+If we are really finding entropy deltas, how come these are not reflected?
+I guess we can look at the average entropy delta, something like that.
+Rather than just summing over keys, since the real value is the expected value of all keys, given their probabilities.
+The real deltas should then be in line with these expected vaues.
+- Improve the speed.
+- Score a result > 1000 and write it up.

 ## improvement ideas

 - Can improve entropy scoring.
 Somehow it seems that entropy directed guesses are still not maximally optimal.
 Perhaps they are not considering the entropy if the guess is incorrect?